-- a. receipt of a university midterm deficiency letter, - b. receipt of a course grade below C (2.0 on a 4.0 scale), - c. abuse of cell phone policies, - d. excessive tardiness for class, - e. excessive absences from class, - f. late assignments, - g. lack of preparation for class activities, - h. failure to secure and maintain personal access to required course materials, texts, tools on a timely basis, - i. unfitness to continue preparation for the occupational therapy profession, - j. unsafe practices, - k. unsatisfactory performance, - I. unprofessional behavior, - m. unauthorized use of OTA Program equipment and/or resources, - n. failure to successfully complete the College of Nursing and Health Professions OSHA and HIPAA exams in the assigned timeframe, or - o. failure to maintain health insurance and required immunizations.
+- a. receipt of a university midterm deficiency letter, - b. abuse of cell phone policies, - c. excessive tardiness for class (3 or more), - d. excessive absences from class (3 or more), - e. late assignments (3 or more), - f. lack of preparation for class activities, - g. failure to secure and maintain personal access to required course materials, texts, tools on a timely basis, - h. unfitness to continue preparation for the occupational therapy profession, - i. unsafe practices (placing self, another student, or client at risk) - j. unsatisfactory performance, - k. unprofessional behavior, - I. unauthorized use of OTA Program equipment and/or resources, - m. failure to successfully complete the Kinney College of Nursing and Health Professions OSHA and HIPAA exams in the assigned timeframe, or n. failure to maintain health insurance and required immunizations.